-The Field Museum's Youth Conservation Action programs translate science into action.
+Our Youth Conservation Action programs translate science into action.
 Our programs have grown directly to be a nationally-recognized model of conservation education that directly reaches over 3,800 students, 130 teachers, and impacts 19 natural areas each year.
 Students participate in a consecutive ladder of conservation education programs, linking and building skills and knowledge grade level upon grade level.
 The Field Museum's Youth Conservation Action programs have grown out of its successful Calumet Environmental Education Program (CEEP).
-Conservation education programs, Mighty Acorns (grades 4-6), Earth Force (grades 7-8), and Calumet Is My Back Yard (grades 9-12), engage young people in scientific, hands-on learning about biodiversity and conservation, resulting in action projects in their own community.
+Conservation education programs, Mighty Acorns (grades 3-5), Earth Force (grades 6-8), and Calumet Is My Back Yard (grades 9-12), engage young people in scientific, hands-on learning about biodiversity and conservation, resulting in action projects in their own community.
 In addition, we build capacity throughout the region to involve youth in conservation work through partnerships in order to have an even broader reach.

 Earth Force students develop the skills needed to create long-term solutions to environmental issues in their community.
 Using a six-step problem-solving curriculum, students choose a local environmental issue — such as toxic cleaning solutions in schools or air pollution — and implement a conservation-action project to address it.

 To learn more about our conservation work click by visiting the Keller Science Action Center.